 toppings of your choice (I used sriracha mayo, more green onions, and bonito flakes)

 Make sriracha mayo by combining 1/2 cup mayonnaise (the "Kewpie" kind from Japan is traditional but it doesn't really matter), 1 tablespoon soy sauce, and 2 tablespoons sriracha.
 Or adjust to your taste.
 Stick it in the fridge.

 Once all the vegetables are chopped, whisk the flour into the water in a large bowl.
 It will form a smooth batter.
-Add the chopped vegetables and mix through (don't overmix).
+Add the beaten egg, panko, and chopped vegetables and mix through (don't overmix).

 Heat a small amount of oil on a griddle at 400°F or in a large frying pan on medium heat (or whatever you'd normally use to make pancakes--my stove is kind of weird).
 While it's heating, cut the pork belly/bacon into small pieces (or keep it in strips--I think it's easier to cook in little bits).

 Scoop out about 1/4 of the batter and drop it onto the pan.
 Use a spatula to flatten it until it's about 1/2" thick.
 Cook for about 3 minutes, while you put the pork on top of the okonomiyaki.
 Press it into the batter a little bit so it sticks.

 Flip the cake over and cook for about 3 more minutes, or until the pan-side surface of the pork has crisped but the batter side is still soft (if you're using thinner bacon, just let it crisp all the way through).

 Flip it again and cook the bottom for another 2-3 minutes, until it's crisped and the insides have cooked.